scottire/starter-pack-rasa-stack/data/nlu_data.md

 ## intent:ask_about_stolen_object
 - do you know about the stolen [barbie](object)
 - did you steal the [money](object)
+- have you stolen it?

 ## intent:ask_about_suspects
 - Do you know who stole it?
+- I think you know took it

 ## intent:ask_more_info
 - do you think anything else you can tell me about that?
 - can you give me more information?
+- Give me more information please

 ## intent:ask_to_describe_events
 - what happened on the street last night?
 - please describe the event on the [Sunday](date)?
 - Do you know what happened?
-- Do you know what happened?
+- Describe the night of the robbery

 ## intent:ask_what_were_they_doing
 - What were you doing at home?